j4c0bs/xfcsdashboard/README.rst

 Metadata plots are generated as a self contained html file.
 Multiple display options are provided to hide or show parameters, calculated mean values, and customized time range.
+By default, all numeric parameters located will be displayed.
+Parameters displayed can be located on the right side of the plot.
+To hide (or display) a parameter, click on its name.
+To hide all except one parameter, double click on its name.

 Installation